-Cave 2 (Pandav Cave) is the largest and structurally the best preserved one.
+Cave 2 (Pandav Cave) is the largest and structurally the best-preserved one.
 Hall is held by 24 massive pillars.
-Here was found copper plate with inscription about the donation for repair of vihara by Maharaja Subandhu in the late 5th century AD.
+Here was found a copper plate with an inscription about the donation for the repair of vihara by Maharaja Subandhu in the late 5th century AD.
 He donated to eight nearby villages to upkeep the caves.

 Cave 3 (Hathyakana) contains remnants of murals.

 Most significant is Cave 4 – Rang Mahal (Rangmahal, Rangmahala, Palace of Colors, Kalayan).
-This cave has the most beautiful murals on the walls of portico.
-This includes painting of Bodhisattva Padmapani, Mushroom paintings.
+This cave has the most beautiful murals on the walls of the portico.
+This includes paintings of Bodhisattva Padmapani, Mushroom paintings.

 Cave 5 served as a location for discussions of Buddhist monks, nowadays it forms a single body together with Cave 6.